 Spaceweather.com includes visual representation of plasma coming out of the sun.

-As mentioned the Aurora Australis Tasmania Facebook group is often how many photographers find the lights with members posting real-time alerts.
+Stay tuned in to pages with members who are incredibly invested in the Aurora Australis, and courteously update fellow members with news of an incoming lights show.
+The Aurora Australis Tasmania Facebook group is often how many photographers find the lights with members posting real-time alerts.